ES EN

 People who smell (or taste) objects after being blindfolded and “use synesthesia” to identify their colours are not synesthetes, or at least what they claim to do has nothing to do with synesthesia … for the simple reason that a person with this type of synesthesia needs to be able to perceive the colour in question (i.e. see it) before they can smell or taste it.

 A few years ago, aerospace engineer Zachary Howard invented a “synesthesia mask” that lets people smell colours.
-It’s an interesting experiment that would be fun to try out, even though there are differences from what a colour-to-smell synesthete would actually experience!
+Even though there are differences from what a colour-to-smell synesthete would actually experience, it’s an interesting experiment that would be fun to try out!

 Related phenomena: